syncfusion-content/wpf-docs/wpf/Hub-Tile/Getting-Started.md

 ## Assembly deployment

-Refer [SfHubTile](https://help.syncfusion.com/wpf/control-dependencies#sfhubtile) and [SfPulsingTile](https://help.syncfusion.com/wpf/control-dependencies#sfpulsingtile) control dependencies section to get the list of assemblies or NuGet package needs to be added as reference to use the SfHubTile and SfPulsingTile control in any application.
+Refer [HubTile](https://help.syncfusion.com/wpf/control-dependencies#sfhubtile) and [PulsingTile](https://help.syncfusion.com/wpf/control-dependencies#sfpulsingtile) control dependencies section to get the list of assemblies or NuGet package needs to be added as reference to use the HubTile and PulsingTile control in any application.

 ## Creating simple application with HubTile and PulsingTile